-You have to turn to left side from Haputale Station in order reach Adisham Bungalow.
-Although It is very narrow road I noticed some big tourist buses going on this road.
+You have to turn to the left side of Haputale Station in order to reach Adisham Bungalow.
+Although It is a very narrow road I noticed some big tourist buses going on this road.

 Brilliant Drivers of Sri Lanka!!!.
-They know how to drive in Mountains.
+They know how to drive in the Mountains.

-When we reached Adisham Bungalow, we were greeted with drizzling rain and mist which is one of my favourite combination.
+When we reached Adisham Bungalow, we were greeted with drizzling rain and mist which is one of my favorite combinations.

-I love to relax my mind and body in these condition and I can forget everything in mind and be in the present.
-For me it gives an opportunity to refresh all my five senses.
+I love to relax my mind and body in this condition and I can forget everything in mind and be in the present.
+For me, it gives an opportunity to refresh all my five senses.

-St. Benedict’s monastery is the best place if you like to relax yourself in these misty mountains.
+St. Benedict’s monastery is the best place if you like to relax in these misty mountains.

-It is surrounded by lot of trees and you find lot monkeys too 🙂
+It is surrounded by a lot of trees and you find lot of monkeys too 🙂

-You have to take ticket if want to pass the gate and go in inside Adisham Bungalow.
-The price of the ticket is Rs 20/= rupees and Diluk, our Treasure of the Trip paid the required amount generously .
+You have to take a ticket if you want to pass the gate and go in inside Adisham Bungalow.
+The price of the ticket is Rs 20/= rupees and Diluk, our Treasure of the Trip paid the required amount generously.

 Since this St. Benedict’s monastery, they would have been trained to be polite :-).

-This is the entrance road to Adisham Bungalow and we saw lot of young girls and boys were taking photos of each other in this beautiful atmosphere..
+This is the entrance road to Adisham Bungalow and we saw a lot of young girls and boys were taking photos of each other in this beautiful atmosphere.

 I smiled with few girls but nothing much.
-I am a very friendly guy 🙂 .
-There were taking a lot selfie photos with other friends and boy friends.
+I am a very friendly guy :-).
+There were taking a lot of selfie photos with other friends and boyfriends.

-Tell you frankly, St. Benedict’s monastery has a quite a romantic atmosphere 🙂
+Tell you frankly, St. Benedict’s monastery has quite a romantic atmosphere 🙂

 St. Benedict’s monastery had Beautiful Garden and it is maintained very well.